sievericcardo/greenhouse_dt_project/README.md

 It achieves this by:

-- Reads the asset model from the OWL file
+- Reading the asset model from the OWL file
-- Generates SMOL objects from the asset model individuals
+- Generating SMOL objects from the asset model individuals
 - For each asset object, retrieves sensor detections for that specific asset from the influxDB database (E.g. Retrieve moisture data for a specific pot).
 - After retrieving the data, the program performs the semantic lifting of the program state, creating a knowledge graph that represents the state of the assets in the greenhouse.